Dark sector production and baryogenesis from not quite black holes: Preliminaries on thermal 2-2-hole

 where $\textrm{B}_j=g_j/\mathcal{N}_*$ is the branching fraction and

 As expected, the number of emitted particles is proportional to the effective emitted area of the hole, and for the heavy particle case it is suppressed by the particle masses.
+Note that we ignore the spin dependence of the number of emitted particles here.
+Although the effective emitted area in (\ref{eq:SBlaw}) depends on the particle spin in general~\cite{Page:1976df}, given that $T\, r_H\gtrsim1$, the area approaches the geometrical-optics limit regardless of the spin and can be well approximated by the horizon area.
+Thus, the particle spin plays a little role for our discussion of dark matter production in this paper.

 As a final remark, in the Standard Model (SM), the number of particle species varies from 107 to 11 for $T\gtrsim\,$TeV and $T\sim$\,MeV.
 In most of the expressions, their dependences come with powers smaller than one and hence the choice of different numbers registers errors only on the order of one.
 Even considering a large dark sector, we restrict to the case that the dark sector contribution is at most at the order of the SM ones.
 Therefore, for the order-of-magnitude estimation, these factors are simply insignificant.
-In the rest of the paper, we will suppress the number of species dependence in small powers by using $\mathcal{N}_*=\mathcal{N}\approx107$ and $g_{*}\approx 11$, unless otherwise stated.
+In the rest of the paper, we will suppress the number of species dependence with small powers by using $\mathcal{N}_*=\mathcal{N}\approx107$ and $g_{*}\approx 11$, unless otherwise stated.